-Egypt cinema is among the biggest one in the Middle East and people often refer it as the Hollywood of the Arab world.
-It is also said that it’s the only Middle Eastern country which has a cinema industry depicting the complete meaning of the word.
+Egyptian cinema is among the most important in the Middle East and people often refer to it as "the Hollywood of the Arab world."
+It is also said that Egypt is the only Middle Eastern country which has a full cinema industry in the real sense of the word.

-There is a small controversy regarding when did cinema took birth in Egypt.
-While some believe it dating back to 1986 when the first film was watched in the country; still others say it started in 1907 when the first documentary short film was made here.
-For more than a hundred years of cinema in Egypt and over 4000 movies represent a total balance of the rest of the Arab cinema, which now depends on it all the Arab satellite channels.
+There is a some debate regarding when cinema was born in Egypt.
+While some believe it dates back to 1986 when the first film was watched in the country, others say it started way back in 1907 when the first documentary short film was made in Egypt.
+For more than a hundred years of cinema in Egypt and over 4,000 movies represent a significant slice, and the largest by far, of all Arab cinema.
 Egypt is touted to be the most productive country in the Middle East in the field of film production.

-The 1940s and 1950s are believed to be the golden era of the cinema in Egypt as here the films responded to popular imagination with most lying into predictable genres and when many actors found careers after playing typed parts and strong characters.
-The period 1950 to 1962 saw many changes in the Egyptian cinema with many ups and downs but it was in 1966 that the Egyptian film industry had been nationalized.
+The 1940s and 1950s were the golden era of cinema in Egypt.
+Many actors found fame after playing popular characters.
+The period 1950 to 1962 saw many changes in Egyptian cinema with many ups and downs and in 1966 the Egyptian film industry was nationalized.

-In 1970 the Egyptian cinema managed to strike a balance between politics and entertainment.
+In 1970 Egyptian cinema struck balance between politics and entertainment.
 Many films like Khalli Balak min Zouzou starring “the Cinderella of Arab cinema”, Suad Husni, sought to balance politics and audience appeal.
-Zouzou integrated music, dance, and contemporary fashions into a story that balanced campus ferment with family melodrama.
+Zouzou integrated music, dance, and contemporary fashions into a story that balanced dramatic stories with family melodrama.

-Cinema in Egypt today has all the modern amenities like the studios, all the amenities which are today needed but there is also censorship.
-Any film maker has to check the script they're shooting, have to agree with it, that there is nothing anti-Arab, Anti-Muslim.
-As showing any such anti thing in a film can lead to not just controversy but also a failed report from the censor board here which plays a crucial part in the Egyptian cinema today.
+Cinema in Egypt today has all the modern amenities like studios and state-of-the-art technology, however there is also censorship.
+Any filmmaker has to check the script they're shooting and the government has to agree with it and check that there is nothing anti-Arab or Anti-Muslim in the film.
+Showing any such thing in a film can lead not just to controversy but also to a failed report from the censor board which can have very negative effects on your career.

-Today many film makers are going out of line to make films that are different and can even challenge the censor board here.
-One such latest film to have been made here is the "The Yacoubean Building”, which has been seen as a landmark in the history of cinema in Egypt.
-The film was made on the biggest ever budget and an all-star cast led by the revered actor Adel Imam and featuring popular actress, Youssra.
+Today many filmmakers are going out of line to make films that are different and even challenge the censor board here.
+One such film made recently here is the "The Yacoubean Building”, which was as a landmark in the history of cinema in Egypt.
+The film was made with the biggest ever budget in Egyptian cinema and had an all-star cast led by the revered actor Adel Imam and popular actress Youssra.
 The movie even covered some sensitive subjects that challenged the censors and religious conservatives, including homosexuality and terrorism.

-Film makers are now struggling to come up with new and different subjects to keep audiences glued.
-But what is finally needed is a new generation of film-makers that are very strong, hungry and really want to do something about it.
+Filmmakers are now struggling to come up with new and different subjects to keep audiences glued to the screen.
+But what is ultimately needed is a new generation of motivated filmmakers ready to break new ground and keep the industry growing.